To take us Lands away

 That bears the Human Soul –

-Born December 10, 1830 in Amherst, Massachusetts, Emily Dickinson was the daughter of a prominent local family.
-Known in the community for being an eccentric, she rarely left her home and most of her contact with the outside world was through letter correspondence with friends.
+Emily Elizabeth Dickinson (December 10, 1830 – May 15, 1886) was an American poet.
+The daughter of a prominent family in Amherst, Massachusetts, she was known in the community for being an eccentric; she rarely left her home and most of her contact with the outside world was through letter correspondence with friends.

 The Woman In White

-- Dead Artists Are Better: No more than 12 of Emily Dickinson's works were published; these were heavily edited for punctuation and style by the editors.
+- Dead Artists Are Better: No more than 12 of Emily Dickinson's works were published during her lifetime; these were heavily edited for punctuation and style by the editors.
 Only after her death were the vast majority of her unedited, unpublished poems recovered.

 - Executive Meddling: Editors, and later her descendants, would change her work to be more in line with the style of contemporary works.